Velodrome LRT station

-Velodrome Station is a light rail station of the Jakarta LRT Line 1, located at Rawamangun, Pulo Gadung, East Jakarta.
-The station is one of the six stations of the first phase of Jakarta LRT Line 1 which opened on 1 December 2019.
+Velodrome Station is a light rapid transit station of the Jakarta LRT Southern Line, located at Rawamangun, Pulo Gadung, East Jakarta, Indonesia.
+It is one of the six stations of the first phase of the LRT Southern Line which opened on 1 December 2019.

-Velodrome Station is located near Rawamangun sports complex, which include Jakarta International Velodrome (hence the name).
+Velodrome Station is located near Rawamangun sports complex, which include the Jakarta International Velodrome (hence the name).

+History

+During the construction, a skybridge was built between Velodrome Station to the nearby Pemuda Rawamangun Transjakarta bus rapid transit (BRT) station to the southeast.
+The skybridge was opened 26 July 2019, during the LRT's public trial between 11 June – 30 November.
+Velodrome Station along with the entire Southern Line phase 1 from Velodrome to Pegangsaan Dua (now Kelapa Gading) began commercial operationals since 1 December 2019.
+It was the terminus of the service line until an extension to was opened in 2026.